coly-technologies/coly-technologies.github.io/coly-api.md

 <hr style="background: #4C53FF; height: 3px">

 The `Groups` entity is a collection of `Persons`.
 Usually refers to a group of `Persons` who live in a shared living space.
 A group is created by `name`, `capacity`, and `persons`.
-A group with persons contains a calculated average score of the `Personality` and `Values`, scale that can be used to match an incoming person.
+A group with persons contains a calculated average score of the `Personality` and `coreValues`, scale that can be used to match an incoming person.